• Art magazine

 Some of the earliest forms of expression of street art were certainly the graffiti that appeared on trains, cars and walls.
 This was the work of gangs in the 1920s and 1930s in New York City.
 In the late 1960s, Cornbread and a group of friends, including Cool Earl , began to make graffiti in Philadelphia by writing their nicknames to walls all over the city.

-The movement spread back to New York City and developed into a modern graffiti movement, which reached its peak in the United States in the late 1970s and early 1980s and then spread to Europe.
-Blek Le Rat , born in 1951 as Xavier Prou in Boulogne-Billancourt, Paris, was one of the first graffiti artists in Paris and the founder of the stencil graffiti art.
+The movement spread back to New York City and evolved into the modern graffiti movement.
+It reached its peak in the United States in the late 1970s and early 1980s and then spread to Europe.
+Blek le Rat , born Xavier Prou in 1951 in Boulogne-Billancourt, Paris, was one of the first graffiti artists in Paris and the founder of stencil graffiti art.

-After the graffiti art in Europe had literally exploded, it began to spread all over the world, and during this time artists like Taki 183 and Keith Haring more important in the world of street art.
+Graffiti art exploded in Europe.
+It then began to spread throughout the world.
+During this time, artists like TAKI 183 and Keith Haring prominence in the world of street art.

 Today Banksy the most controversial street artist in the world.
 His works have become a subculture .
 Banksy's political statements and disruptive visions have influenced cities around the world in crucial moments of modern history, provoked alternative perspectives and promoted revolutions in the art world.